 Before joining the firm, Henry served as an intern to United States Senator David Pryor in Washington, D.C.
 (1982) and as a Law Clerk in the United States Bankruptcy Court for the Eastern and Western District of Arkansas for Judge James G. Mixon (1985-88).

 Henry is a certified NFL Players Association Contract Advisor (2009) and is a member of the Sports Lawyers Association.
 She is a member of the American Bar Association (Business Law Section).
 She has also held several positions within the Arkansas Bar Association, serving in the Debtor-Creditor Rights Section as Chair from 2002-03 and as Vice Chair from 2001-02, as well as in the Business Law Section as Chair from 2004-05, Vice Chair from 2003-04, and Secretary/Treasurer from 2002-03.
 She is a member of the Pulaski County Bar Association and the Debtor-Creditor Bar Association of Central Arkansas where she served as president in 1991 and Vice President in 1990.
 She is also a Fellow of the Arkansas Bar Foundation.
-Henry was appointed by former Attorney General Mark Pryor and current Attorney General Dustin McDaniel to serve as an alternate member of the Arkansas Judicial Discipline and Disability Commission from 2001 until 2014.
+Henry was appointed by former Attorney Generals Mark Pryor and Dustin McDaniel to serve as an alternate member of the Arkansas Judicial Discipline and Disability Commission from 2001 until 2014, and was recently selected to serve as the third member on the Arkansas Judicial Ethics Advisory Commission beginning in 2016.
 She is a charter faculty member of the Arkansas Professional Practicum.
 She has also served as a Special Justice to Arkansas Supreme Court.

 Since 2009, Chambers USA America’s Leading Lawyers has recognized Henry for her business litigation practice.
 Henry is rated AV® Preeminent™ 5.0 out of 5 Peer Review Rating through LexisNexis Martindale-Hubbell, www.martindale.com/ratings.